MindBridge relies on transaction IDs to accurately score monetary flows for risk.

 If a transaction ID column does not exist in the dataset, learn how to identify which of your clients' columns best reflect the transaction ID, and how to apply them to MindBridge general ledger analyses.

-How do I know what my client uses for their transaction ID?
+How do I find my client's transaction ID?

 The transaction ID will vary depending on the accounting system and bookkeeping procedures.
 In double-entry accounting, transactions should balance and should not span multiple dates.